ALEXIS CHESNEY MS, ND, LAC

 Telehealth consultations allow individuals affected by Lyme disease and other tick-borne illnesses to access specialized support regardless of location.
 This model is especially helpful for those who experience fatigue, neurological symptoms, or mobility limitations, as well as for individuals seeking guidance from a clinician experienced in complex tick-borne disease.

-Through secure, HIPAA-compliant video visits, I offer comprehensive consultations that include detailed history-taking, symptom review, education, and collaborative care planning.
+Through secure, HIPAA-compliant video visits, I offer comprehensive consultations that include detailed history-taking, symptom review, laboratory testing review (when appropriate), education, and collaborative care planning.
 These visits provide the time and space needed for thoughtful discussion and a deeper understanding of each individual’s health concerns.

 Telehealth consultations support individuals at many stages of their health journey, including coordination with local healthcare providers when appropriate.
 Specific services available through telehealth depend on location and licensure, and are discussed in detail during the intake and consent process to ensure clarity and transparency.